awlondon/d9l294il0oqy-dqr3/docs/archive/06_operations_and_sops/05_cleaning_and_safety_checklists.md

 - [ ] Deep clean play equipment (per manufacturer guidelines).
 - [ ] Launder or deep clean soft play items and cushions.
 - [ ] Dust vents, high surfaces, and light fixtures.
-- [ ] Move furniture and clean underneath in café and cowork.
+- [ ] Move furniture and clean underneath in cafe and cowork.
 - [ ] Deep descale espresso machine and coffee equipment (if not done more frequently).
 - [ ] Inspect walls and corners for scuffs; touch up as needed.